 Medical powers of attorney are not just for the elderly.
 Unexpected injuries or illness can occur at any age, so all adults should have one in place.

 What Are the Requirements of a Medical Power of Attorney in Texas?

-If you are physically unable to sign, another person may sign the medical power of attorney with your name, so long as it is done in your presence and at your direction.
+If you are physically unable to sign, another person may sign the medical power of attorney with your name, so long as he or she signs in your presence and at your direction.

-- has been designated by you to make health care treatment decisions on your behalf
+- you have designated to make health care treatment decisions on your behalf

 - is related to you by blood or marriage;